-Environmental risk assessment (ERA) for approving veterinary and human medicinal products
+Environmental risk assessment (ERA) for marketing authorisation of veterinary and human medicinal products

-Drugs that are to be marketed in Europe must always be approved by the competent authority.
-The environmental risk assessment (ERA) is an important part of the application for approval.
+Pharmaceuticals that are to be marketed in Europe must always seek marketing authorisation by the competent authorities.
+The environmental risk assessment (ERA) is an important part of the marketing authorisation application (MAA) dossier.

 As the requirements for environmental risk assessments are constantly changing, ambiguities often arise that even the existing guidelines and general EU assessment models cannot fully resolve.